 What is the THC level?
 Check every product for its THC potency.
 Some products contain higher levels of THC, which could be harmful to your pet.
 Look for products with less than 0.3 percent THC.

 Where can CBD oil for dogs be bought?
 Because veterinarians are not allowed to prescribe, dispense or administer cannabis or cannabis products to an animal patient, pet owners have to do their own research on where to buy CBD oil.
 Oils are primarily available online.
 Be sure to look for companies that independently test their products and provide a COA.

 Independent testing is not required.
 Therefore, a COA shows that the manufacturer is confident to demonstrate how their product performed on tests checking for CBD and THC levels, and the presence of contaminants.

 How much CBD oil should be given to dogs?
-Vets and experts urge pet parents to use caution when giving CBD to their dogs, mainly because there have not been enough scientific studies to prove its efficacy or safe dosage level.
+Vets and experts urge pet owners to use caution when giving CBD to their dogs, mainly because there have not been enough scientific studies to prove its efficacy or safe dosage level.
 Vets who recommend usage will likely suggest starting with a low dosage and slowly increasing the dosage if needed.

 How do you administer CBD oil for dogs?
 There are several methods, including squeezing it directly into your dog’s mouth using the dropper that comes with the product.
 If you choose this method, it helps to give your dog his favorite treat immediately afterward to ensure he swallows the dose of oil.

 CBD oil can also be put on a treat or mixed into wet dog food.

 Available scientific data on the side effects of CBD usage for dogs is sparse, so veterinarians cannot say for certain whether it is safe or not, especially with long-term use.
 The FDA has not approved CBD products for use in animals, therefore, researchers do not know what size dosage would be toxic.
 The American Kennel Club stresses that any medication or supplement carries the risk of a reaction with other medications.